marvini-louz/Insanidade69/README.md

 en-us

-To see the code of any activity just being open the path and open the archive ".cs".\
+To see the code of any activity just being open the path and open the archive ".py".\
 If u want get the solutions/projects just being download the archive ".zip".

 **IMPORTANT**\